Latest Changi Millionaire: Indonesian who bought $51 T-shirt for friend

 That thoughtful purchase has helped him win a cool $1 million.

-Mr Ade, a procurement personnel who lives in South Jakarta, was yesterday crowned the new Changi Millionaire.
+Mr Ade, a procurement personnel who lives in South Jakarta, was on Sunday (Jan 15) crowned the new Changi Millionaire.

 He beat seven other finalists in three rounds of games - including picking pre-packed luggages at random and putting them through a scanner to see if items were packed correctly.